 - Professional Services

-Creating and Managing Tags
+Creating and Managing Properties

-Setting Up Tag Categories
+Setting Up Property Categories

-Create a tag category
+Create a property category

-Add tags to the category
+Add property values to the category

-Tag Naming Best Practices
+Property Naming Best Practices

 - Use buyer-friendly language – “Financial Services” not “FINSERV_VERTICAL”